Military Science (Army ROTC)

 - Army Corps of Engineer Internships – Cadets will typically work in USACE district, battalion or brigade command equivalent (usually in a resident construction office) working on civil, mechanical, electrical, or environmental engineering projects.
 Districts are located all across the U.S. (36 Districts), and OCONUS (5 Districts).
 Projects support U.S. Army or Air Force installations (military construction) or state and local communities (civil works-dams, levees, navigation, etc.).
 Cadets may perform engineering functions such as design, project management, project engineer, construction representative (quality assurance), GIS, and more.

 There is a special two-year program for community and junior college graduates and students at Missouri S&T who have not taken part in Army ROTC during their first two college years.
-Students can enter this program and qualify for the advanced course by successfully completing a four-week Leader’s Training Course (LTC), for which they receive pay.
-The LTC replaces and is the equivalent to the basic course (the first two years of the regular four-year ROTC program).
+Students can enter this program and qualify for the Advanced Course by successfully completing a four-week Basic Camp, for which they receive pay.
+Basic Camp replaces and is the equivalent to the Basic Course (the first two years of the regular four-year ROTC program).
+Military Basic Training or Boot Camp is also a Basic Camp equivalent.

 Army ROTC offers scholarships for four, three and two years.
 Most four-year scholarships are awarded on a nationwide competitive basis to U.S. citizens who will be entering college as freshmen.
 Four-year scholarship applications are available from June 1 to January 10 of the High School senior year.
 Four-year scholarship applications can be obtained by applying online at http://goarmy.com/rotc.

 Some four, three, and two-year scholarships are awarded competitively to students who are already enrolled in college.
-Students who attend CIET before entering the two-year program may also compete for two-year scholarships while at camp.
-Four, three, and two-year scholarships are available for active duty Army enlisted personnel on a competitive basis.
+Students who attend Basic Camp before entering the two-year program may also compete for two-year scholarships while at camp.
+Four, three, and two-year scholarships are also available for active duty Army enlisted personnel through the Green to Gold program.

 All ROTC scholarships pay full college tuition and mandatory educational fees, plus $1,200 per year for miscellaneous fees, textbooks, supplies, and equipment.
-Each scholarship also provides a subsistence allowance of up to $5,000 each year the scholarship is in effect.
-All students who receive a scholarship through the Army ROTC program at Missouri University of Science and Technology will receive an additional $2,000 scholarship from Missouri S&T each year they retain their ROTC scholarship.
+Each scholarship also provides a subsistence allowance of up to $4,200 each year the scholarship is in effect.
+Selected students who receive a scholarship through the Army ROTC program at Missouri University of Science and Technology may receive up to an additional $2,000 scholarship from Missouri S&T each year they retain their ROTC scholarship.

 Four-year scholarship recipients incur a military obligation at the beginning of their sophomore year.
 Three and two-year scholarship recipients incur an obligation concurrently with the commencement of their scholarship benefits.
-After commissioning and graduation, Army ROTC scholarship recipients serve in the military.
-The eight year service obligation can be done in the Active Army, Army National Guard, or Army Reserve.
+After commissioning and graduation, Army ROTC scholarship recipients serve in the Army.
+The eight year service obligation can be fulfilled in the Active Army, Army National Guard, or Army Reserve.

 Reserve Forces Duty

-Under the ROTC-Guaranteed Reserve Forces Duty and Dedicated National Guard Scholarship program, a limited number of two and three-year scholarships are also available to students who desire to serve with the Army Reserve or the Army National Guard in lieu of extended active duty.
+Under the ROTC-Guaranteed Reserve Forces Duty and Dedicated National Guard Scholarship program, a limited number of two, three, and four-year scholarships are available to students who desire to serve with the Army Reserve or the Army National Guard in lieu of extended active duty.

 The Simultaneous Membership Program (SMP) permits a cadet to combine service in the Army Reserve or National Guard as an officer trainee with participation in ROTC, and be paid for both.
 Federal Tuition Assistance (FTA) and State Tuition Assistance (State TA), as well as other financial benefits, are available to qualified Guard and Reserve members.